 - Let cool in pans for 10 minutes before removing to cooling rack.

-- Store in an airtight container on the counter for 3-4 days, or freeze in freezer bags and pull out whenever you'd like one!
+- Store in an airtight container on the counter for a day or two, or freeze in freezer bags and pull out whenever you'd like one!

 - Gluten free flours vary so much in composition that you'll get a different result depending on which flour you choose to use.
 I have tried this recipe with my Gluten Free Flour Mix recipe, as well as Grandpa's Kitchen.
 If you try this recipe with another flour, please leave a comment below to let everyone know how it worked.
 Thank you!

 - If you can tolerate dairy, feel free to use regular milk in this recipe.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 12 Serving Size: 1 muffin